The Captain's Blog

 11 Safety Tips for Busy Boating Weekends

-May 14, 2018 by Boat Planet
+May 14, 2018 by Michael Kiel

 Can you believe that in 2016 there were about 11.86 million registered vessels in the United States?
 That’s a lot of vessels!
 With National Safe Boating Week right around the corner (May 19-25, 2018), it doesn’t hurt to refresh yourself about boating safety.
 The busy holiday weekends and events are coming up, and we hope all boaters use their knowledge, common sense, courtesy, and good judgment to have a safe and fun summer!